ufal/UMR/papers/2025-data-release-notes-2-0.md

 * **Coordinating contents with the same relation to the modified concept**

-Typically, the paratactic structures combine more contents with the same relation to the modified concept: e.g. in *John met Carl and Sophi*, both *Carl* and *Sophi* serve as ARG1 of the verb *meet*.
+Typically, the paratactic structures combine more contents with the same relation to the modified concept: e.g. in *John met Carl and Sophia*, both *Carl* and *Sophia* serve as ARG1 of the verb *meet*.
 Thus, the (non-)participant relation can serve as the parent node common to both/all coordinated members and the discourse concept just "multiply" the same role positions, see the (simplified) UMR representation of the example sentence.
 The only difference is a technicality, as PDT treats the discourse concept as the head of the structure, as in the left picture (simplified PDT graph of the example sentence; this applies to ADVS, CONFR, CONJ and DISJ functors), while UMR subsumes the discourse relation below the one between the modified and modifying concepts (see the right graph).

 PDT							UMR
 (m/ meet-02						(m/ meet-02
   :ARG0 (j/ John)					  :ARG0 (j/ John)
   :CONJ (a/ and					  :ARG1 (a/ and
           :ARG1 (c/ Carl)				          :op1 (c/ Carl)
-          :ARG1 (s/ Sophi))) 			          :op2 (s/ Sophi)))
+          :ARG1 (s/ Sophia))) 			          :op2 (s/ Sophia)))

 * **Participant and non-participant roles shared by coordinated concepts**

 In PDT-C, participant and non-participant roles that are shared by coordinated concepts are represented as children of the discourse relations; see, for example, the left graph below (simplified)[^5] representing the sentence *I read a book and listened to music*.
 When transforming to the UMR scheme, the shared participant is represented using a reentrancy (see also sect.
 I.2.3 and I.4.1); in particular, the shared concept is displayed as a node dependent on (modifying) the first coordinated member; its relation to the other coordinated concept(s) is identified by repeating its variable in the respective position(s), see the right graph below.

 (a/ and					     (a/ and
   :ARG0 (p/ person	 			 	:op1 (r/ read-01